Optimal Volume-Sensitive Bounds for Polytope Approximation: Introduction

-The approximation bounds of both Dudley and Bronshteyn-Ivanov are tight in the worst case up to constant factors (specifically when $K$ is a Euclidean ball)~\cite{Bro08}.
+The approximation bounds of both Dudley and Bronshteyn-Ivanov are tight in the worst case up to constant factors, specifically when $K$ is a Euclidean ball (see, e.g., \cite{Bro08}).
 However, these bounds may be significantly suboptimal if $K$ is ``skinny''.
-A natural way to characterize a convex object's skinniness is in terms of its relationship to the Euclidean ball.
-Given a convex body $K$, define its \emph{volume diameter} $\Delta_d$ to be the diameter of a Euclidean ball of the same volume as $K$, and define its \emph{surface diameter} $\Delta_{d-1}$ analogously for surface area.
-These quantities are closely related (up to constant factors) to the classical concepts of \emph{quermassintegrals} and of \emph{intrinsic volumes} of the convex body \cite{McM75,McM91}.
-It follows from generalizations of the isoperimetric inequality that $\Delta \geq \Delta_{d-1} \geq \Delta_d$~\cite{McM91}.
+A natural way to characterize the skinniness of a convex object is in terms of its relationship to the Euclidean ball.
+The \emph{volume diameter} of a convex body $K$ in $\RE^d$, denoted $\Delta_d(K)$, is defined to be the diameter of a Euclidean ball of the same volume as $K$, or equivalently,